NkolasN/adop-cartridges-cookbook/_docs/recipes/adding-a-pluggable-scm.md

 # Method

-Pluggable SCM allows to use below SCM providers
+Pluggable SCM allows to use below SCM providers but it can be extended

 * Gerrit
 * BitBucket